2017–18 Green Bay Phoenix women's basketball team

-The 2017–18 Green Bay Phoenix women's basketball team represented the University of Wisconsin-Green Bay in the 2017–18 NCAA Division I women's basketball season.
-The Phoenix, led by head coach Kevin Borseth, in the sixth year of his current stint and 15th year overall at Green Bay, played their home games at the Kress Events Center and were members of the Horizon League.
+The 2017–18 Green Bay Phoenix women's basketball team represented the University of Wisconsin–Green Bay in the 2017–18 NCAA Division I women's basketball season.
+The Phoenix, led by head coach Kevin Borseth, in the sixth year of his current stint and 15th year overall at Green Bay, played their home games at the Kress Events Center in Green Bay, Wisconsin and were members of the Horizon League.
 It was the 39th season of Green Bay women's basketball.
-They finished the season 29–4, 16–2 in Horizon play to win the Horizon League regular and tournament titles to earn an automatic to the NCAA women's tournament.
+The Phoenix finished the season 29–4, 16–2 in Horizon League play, to win the Horizon League regular-season and tournament titles to earn an automatic to the NCAA women's tournament.
 They lost to Minnesota in the first round.